 About PTSD Resolution

-PTSD Resolution is a charity (No. 1133188) that helps Veterans, Reservists and Families who are struggling to reintegrate into a normal work & family life because of military trauma suffered during service in the armed forces.
+PTSD Resolution is a charity (no. 1133118) that helps Veterans, Reservists and Families who are struggling to reintegrate into a normal work & family life because of trauma suffered during service in the armed forces.

 We have no salaried staff or assets at the charity: donations received are used to fund the cost of treatment by local therapists.
 We receive no Government funding.

 Trauma causes flashbacks, nightmares, anger and depression - often leading to violence, alcohol and substance abuse, job loss, family breakdown and even suicide.

-The programme is complementary to the work of other services' charities, in that it resolves the mental health issues that are barriers to successful reintegration and settlement.
+The programme is complementary to the work of other services' charities, in that it can help resolve the mental health issues that are barriers to successful reintegration and settlement.

 PTSD Resolution Statement of Purpose

 We are an independent charity that aims to work with the people other services do not reach or have not been able to help.
 We work in prisons, for example, and we are generally able to work with traumatised people who have alcohol and drug problems, provided they are able to engage in therapy.

-For those clients who engage with the therapeutic process and meet their appointments the outcomes from PTSD Resolution are very good, even when the trauma is long-standing and severe.
+For those clients who engage with the therapeutic process and meet their appointments the outcomes from PTSD Resolution are good, even when the trauma is long-standing and severe.

 However, PTSD Resolution is not a mental health crisis service.
 If you are in danger or have severe mental health problems please ring your GP; if there is a strong element of risk then contact the mental health crisis team, or if absolutely necessary the emergency services.